 UNFPA produced this training manual, Engaging Faith-based Organizations in HIV Prevention, with support from the Unified Budget Work Plan of the Joint United Nations Programme on HIV/AIDS (UNAIDS).
 Its aim is to encourage policy makers, programmers in the field and development practitioners to recognize the complex social, cultural and economic factors at play in HIV prevention and to partner with faith-based organizations to address them.
 The ultimate goal: to advance the ICPD agenda and reverse the spread of HIV (2007).

 This paper reports on some of the internal and external drivers of youth wellbeing generated by religion, spirituality and the work of faith-based organizations (FBOs).
-It suggests ways forward for more fruitful collaboration between the UN and faith-based organizations on the sexual and reproductive health of adolescents and youth (2012).
+It suggests ways forward for more fruitful collaboration between the UN and faith-based organizations on the reproductive health of adolescents and youth (2012).

 This technical brief outlines how churches and other faith-based organizations of Christian faith can work with youth to support use of family planning (2015).

 These curricula contain a six-workshop guide and a participant handbook designed for a Christian or Muslim audience.
 The workshop structure encourages open discussion about sexuality, reproductive health, and HIV in the context of faith communities.
 They provide a forum to clarify Christian and Muslim values around these topics, while providing accurate technical information (2007).